 The second phase began February 1, 2017 and applies to victims who have not yet come forward with claims of abuse.
-These victims—or their families, if the victims have passed away—may enroll until November 1, 2017.
+These victims—or their families, if the victims have passed away—had until November 1, 2017 to enroll.

 The “Independent” in IRCP concerns the non-church panel that will manage the program and determine the compensation amount, which the church cannot negotiate or veto.
 In addition to Mr. Feinberg and Ms. Biros, that panel includes the following members: